10up/classifai/README.md

 * If connected successfully, a new dropdown with the label "Voices" will be displayed.
 * Select a voice as per your choice.
 * Select a post type that should use this service.

 ### 3. Using the Text to Speech service

+* Assuming the post type selected is "post", create a new post and publish it.
+* After a few seconds, a "Preview" button will appear under the ClassifAI settings panel.
+* Click the button to preview the generated speech audio for the post.
+* View the post on the front-end and see a read-to-me feature has been added

+## Set Up Text to Speech (via OpenAI)

+### 1. Sign up for OpenAI

+* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
+* If creating a new account, complete the verification process (requires confirming your email and phone number).
+* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
+* Click `Create new secret key` and copy the key that is shown.

+### 2. Configure OpenAI API Keys under Tools > ClassifAI > Language Processing > Text to Speech

+* Select **OpenAI Text to Speech** in the provider dropdown.
+* Enter your API Key copied from the above step into the `API Key` field.

+### 3. Using the Text to Speech service